-There shall be a right of review of a decision of the Appeal Committee made following a referral under regulation 19(3)(a).
-There shall be no right of review of a decision of the Appeal Committee made following a review under regulation 19(3)(b).
+There shall be a right of appeal from an order of the Appeal Committee made following a referral under regulation 19(3)(a).
+There shall be no right of appeal from an order of the Appeal Committee made following a review under regulation 19(3)(b).